 Summary: Physics (page 2)

-He shows, through an analysis of becoming, that these principles are the opposites (the form, or specificity, and the privation), as well as the substance (the substratum) that passes from one of these opposites to the other in becoming.
+He shows, through an analysis of becoming, that these principles are the opposites (the form, or specificity, and the privation), as well as the substance (the substratum), which passes from one opposite to the other in the course of becoming.

-This analysis removes Parmenides' argument that tries to show the impossibility of becoming: change cannot come from being (for it already is) nor from non-being (for nothing is born from nothing).
+This analysis refutes Parmenides' argument for the impossibility of becoming: change can arise neither from being (for it already is) nor from non-being (for nothing comes from nothing).

 Book II

-Aristotle distinguishes between two kinds of being: natural being, and man-made being (technĂȘ).
+Aristotle distinguishes between two kinds of being: natural beings and artificial objects (technê).

-While the former appear to possess in themselves a principle of movement and stability
+While natural beings appear to possess within themselves a principle of movement and stability

-1, this is not the case with the latter: A bed, a cloak, insofar as they are produced by art, have no innate tendency to change
+1, this is not the case for man-made objects: A bed or a cloak, insofar as they are products of art, have no innate tendency to change

 2.

-It is useless to seek to demonstrate, against the sceptics, the existence of nature because it is manifest that there are many such beings
+It is futile to argue with the sceptics about the existence of nature, for it is manifest that there are many such beings

 3.

-It is all the more absurd to seek to demonstrate this by reasoning because to show manifest things from obscure things is the work of a man incapable of distinguishing between what is self-knowable and what is not self-knowable
+It is even more absurd to attempt to prove this by argument, for to demonstrate what is manifest by means of what is obscure is the mark of a man incapable of distinguishing between what is self-evident and what is not

 4.

-In a first sense, the nature of a thing, what is natural in it, is matter.
-In a second sense, it is also form (or specificity): Nature is said in two ways, in the sense of specificity and matter
+In one sense, the nature of a thing — what is natural in it — is its matter.
+In another sense, it is its form (or specificity): Nature is said in two ways, in the sense of specificity and matter

 5.

-The mathematician, he remarks, differs from the physicist, in that the former separates the accidents yet connected in the thing, without this entailing any differences and without any error resulting from this separation
+Aristotle observes that the mathematician differs from the physicist: the former separates accidents that remain connected to the thing, without this entailing any differences and without any error resulting from this separation

 6.